Ailon-Island/LAPGM/README.md

 # LAPGM
-Inplementation of two graph matching methods, PCA-GM and IPCA-GM.
+Implementation of some graph matching methods, PCA-GM, IPCA-GM, and CIE.
+Hungarian attention and a soft variant is also included.
 Course project of (2022-2023-1) AI3067@SJTU: Deep Learning and Its Application.

 Runnale code in `./code/`.